PrashantSakre/PrashantSakre/README.md

 ### Hi there 👋

+I am Prashant Sakre.
+A Software Developer, Computer nerd and interested in knowing Astrophysics, cosmos and also sometime FPS gamer.

 <!--
 **PrashantSakre/PrashantSakre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.